wirc-sjsu/firebench/docs/benchmarks/California/01_Caldor.md

 - 'Inaccessible'.

-The sha256 of the original source file is: *0190a5a51aafafa20270fe046a7ae17a53697b1fb218ff8096a3d8ebbc9ef983*.
+The sha256 of the source file is: *0190a5a51aafafa20270fe046a7ae17a53697b1fb218ff8096a3d8ebbc9ef983*.

-If the evaluated model does not explicitly represent individual buildings, the model should consider every building within a cell to share the cell value for building damage (deterministic models) or share the median of bulding damage distribution (probabilistic models).
+If the evaluated model does not explicitly represent individual buildings, it should treat all buildings within a cell as sharing the cell value for building damage (deterministic models) or the median of the building damage distribution (probabilistic models).

 Figure 1 shows the spatial distribution of building damage for the Caldor Fire.
 ![blockdiagram](../../_static/benchmarks/FB001/Caldor_bd_map.png)